i-am-mine/debug-this-if-you-can/it-worked-on-my-machine/ideas.md

 	- Anagram (use hashtable, set, ...)
 	- Palindrome
 	- Kaprekar number
+	- Repunit (Repeated Unit) : integer number whose all digits are 1

 - New folder: some tips to optimize time
 	- Use math: